lucidrains/PaLM-rlhf-pytorch/README.md

 answer = palm.generate(2048, prompts = prompts[0])
 ```

+## Todo

+- [ ] clone base transformer with separate lora for critic
+- [ ] add huggingface accelerate and test out wandb instrumentation
+- [ ] search literature to figure out what is the latest SOTA for PPO, assuming RL field is still making progress.

 ## Appreciation

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work on cutting edge artificial intelligence research